Smile-SA/hots/doc/source/usermanual.rst

 Note that some parameters can be redundant with the parameter file (e.g. :code:`k` and :code:`tau`) : in this case the value from CLI is used.

-.. todo:: Using the application in a Docker container.

 Reading the results
 ===================